-- [1] Director is currently a member of each committee noted. - [2] Mr. Bibeau was appointed as a member of the Human Resources Committee on June 28, 2018. - [3] Table includes deferred share units ("DSUs") held pursuant to the Corporation's DSU plan (the "Director DSU Plan").
+- Director is currently a member of each committee noted.
+In addition to the committees listed in the biography tables above, all directors are members of the Investment Committee.
+The Investment Committee did not hold any meetings in 2019. - Table includes deferred share units ("DSUs") held pursuant to the Corporation's DSU plan (the "Director DSU Plan").
 In addition, Mr. Carney, in his capacity as President and Chief Executive Officer of the Corporation, participates in the share unit plan for Senior Executives of the Corporation and its participating affiliates (the "Executive Share Unit Plan").
 Mr. Tretiak also participated in the Executive Share Unit Plan when he served as Executive Vice-President and Chief Financial Officer of the Corporation.
 Under the Executive Share Unit Plan Messrs.
-Carney and Tretiak have been awarded additional executive deferred share units ("EDSUs") or performance share units ("PSUs") that are subject to performance-based vesting criteria. - [4] Calculated based on a February 22, 2019 closing price on the TSX of \$34.40 per Common Share.
-The value of a DSU of the Corporation is equal to the value of a Common Share. - [5] See "Compensation of Directors" for details on the minimum equity ownership requirement for directors. - [6] Voting control of the Corporation is held by the Desmarais Family Residuary Trust.
-See "Voting Shares and Principal Holders Thereof."
+Carney and Tretiak have been awarded additional executive deferred share units ("EDSUs") or performance share units ("PSUs") that are subject to performance-based vesting criteria. - Calculated based on a February 21, 2020 closing price on the TSX of \$39.95 per Common Share.
+The value of a DSU of the Corporation is equal to the value of a Common Share

-- [7] 157,132,080 Common Shares of the Corporation are beneficially owned or controlled, directly or indirectly, through subsidiaries of Power Corporation, by the Desmarais Family Residuary Trust (excluding Common Shares held by Great-West in its segregated funds or for similar purposes). - [8] Mr. Paul Desmarais, Jr. was first elected as a director of the Corporation on September 22, 1986; the date shown indicates when he was first elected as a director of the Corporation's predecessor corporation, 280 Broadway Holding Corp. (formerly "The Investors Group"). - [9] Ms. Doniz was appointed to the Audit Committee on June 28, 2018. - [10] Ms. Hodgson was appointed to the Audit Committee on June 28, 2018. - [11] Ms. MacLeod was appointed to the Human Resources Committee on June 28, 2018 and the Audit Committee on August 1, 2018. - [12] Ms. McArthur is a member of the Board of Directors of Lunera Lighting Inc. ("Lunera"), an investee company of one of the private investment funds that GreenSoil Investments manages.
-Lunera is in the process of a voluntary, board supervised winding up of its affairs that is expected to require compromising amounts owing to its unsecured creditors. - [13] Ms. Wilson was elected as a director on May 4, 2018 and appointed to the Investment Committee on May 4, 2018.
+- Voting control of the Corporation is held by the Desmarais Family Residuary Trust.
+See "Voting Shares and Principal Holders Thereof." - 157,132,080 Common Shares of the Corporation are beneficially owned or controlled, directly or indirectly, through subsidiaries of Power Corporation, by the Desmarais Family Residuary Trust (excluding Common Shares held by Canada Life in its segregated funds or for similar purposes). - Mr. Paul Desmarais, Jr. was first elected as a director of the Corporation on September 22, 1986: the date shown indicates when he was first elected as a director of the Corporation's predecessor corporation, 280 Broadway Holding Corp. (formerly "The Investors Group"). - [7] Ms. McArthur was a member of the Board of Directors of Lunera Lighting Inc. ("Lunera"), an investee company of one of the private investment funds that GreenSoil Investments manages, from October, 2017 to May, 2019.
+Beginning in February, 2019, Lunera commenced the process of a voluntary, board supervised winding up of its affairs that required compromising amounts owing to its unsecured creditors.
+Lunera completed its dissolution process on July 30, 2019 after a Certificate of Dissolution was issued by the court in Delaware.